tatiananantes/skills-workshops/practicals/kind_and_useful_feedback.md

 ## Exercise 1

-Watch two coaches give eachother feedback.
-As they talk to eachother, pick out the feedback they give and put it on a graph like this:
+Watch two coaches give each other feedback.
+As they talk to each other, pick out the feedback they give and put it on a graph like this:

 ```
                   Useful